 The surefire way to keep fans engaged is to not only create more appealing content that can attract an assortment of demographics but also deliver it in a variety of ways that fit the customer.
 For example, Deloitte’s research found that millennials enjoy watching on mobile and tablets, whereas older generations prefer bigger screens and desktops.
 Millennials also use digital pay more frequently than older generations who prefer to pay using more traditional banks and credit cards.
 Offering different ways to subscribe, pay, watch and stay subscribed can help sports providers reach and retain a more diverse audience.

 3. Create partnerships

 Like making friends and having a lot of them, creating partnerships with other resources helps position a company as more capable and popular.
-Sports content aggregator DAZN reached heights in diversification of viewer demographics and number of application downloads when it partnered with YouTube sensations and content creators Logan Paul and KSI to create a boxing match between them.
-The partnership between each influencer and DAZN allowed DAZN to capture the attention and loyalty of a brand-new audience that was not privy to DAZN’s existence prior to the partnership.
+Sports content aggregator DAZN reached heights in the diversification of viewer demographics and several application downloads when it partnered with YouTube sensations and content creators Logan Paul and KSI to create a boxing match between them.
+The partnership between each influencer and DAZN allowed DAZN to capture the attention and loyalty of a brand-new audience that was not privy to DAZN’s existence before the partnership.
 The analytics gathered further inform DAZN on how to reach more previously untapped audiences using future partnerships.

 4. When in doubt, aim to generate excitement and novelty